Bringing It All Home.

 He included the arms industry among the factors that provide incentives for war.
 My God, how their money rolls in!

-The British Defence Secretary and the US national security adviser suggested Ukraine ought to show more gratitude for the help it has received.
+The former British Defence Secretary and the US national security adviser suggested Ukraine ought to show more gratitude for the help it has received.
 The Secretary said Ukraine has a habit of treating allies as if they were an Amazon warehouse with lists of demands for weapons.
 He observed that Ukraine had a habit of, once it had obtained one type of weapon, immediately starting to lobby for another.

 While begging ‘Arms for the poor!
 Arms for the poor!’ the Ukrainian Ambassador to Australia gave away the game telling us how we too can have a share of the booty: ‘Ukraine is the best testing ground.
 Where else can you test your military kit.
 Many defence industry companies throughout the world are testing their equipment in Ukraine now.’
 While glorifying the virtues of various brands of weaponry, he argues that by showing off our military hardware, the war will ‘create more jobs’ for Australians, more taxes for the government and increase our defence capability.